mcasey5216/email-templating/README.md

 - Reading/compiling Markdown

 It has the potential to make the code easily reusable, and less prone to mistakes/bugs.

-### Step 3 - Practice Implementation

-Styles are stored in variables, common variables like colors can be stored individually.

-    - var textColor = "#333333"
-    - var table = "border-spacing:0;font-family:sans-serif;color:" + textColor + ";"
-    - var contents = "width:100%;font-size:14px;text-align:left;"

-Also multiple variables can be added to the style attribute as if adding multiple classes.
-Here is a snippet of how the code lays out.

-    tr
-      td(style="#{tenpxPadding}")
-        table(style="#{table}#{contents}")

-The benefit is that there is no external inliner program needed to provide the inline `CSS` format necessary to send a viable `HTML` email, yet you still get the convenience of a stylesheet.

 ## Possible Phases